 Broward County Child Custody Attorney

 Protecting and maintaining your relationship with your children is typically the main concern of divorcing parents.
-The dedicated Broward County child custody attorneys at Dalton Law Firm, P.A. understand how important and meaningful the parent-child bond is for both parties involved.
+The dedicated Broward County child custody attorneys at Ft Lauderdale Divorce Attorneys understand how important and meaningful the parent-child bond is for both parties involved.
 If you are a father seeking child custody, a divorcing parent concerned about how custody works, or a parent seeking child custody modification or adjustments to your time-sharing plan, we provide you experienced, compassionate legal support.

 As dedicated and responsive Florida child custody attorneys, we help you establish an equitable custody agreement that fits your schedule and your life, as well as assist with enforcement and modification of your child custody agreement.
 We help ensure you are able to maintain a loving, active relationship with your children, even if you no longer wish to be with your spouse.

 Ideally, both parents would work together to develop a custody plan that is suitable for both of them, which the courts would then consider and approve.
 Unfortunately, not all parents can effectively work together, or emotions may make planning together impractical or even impossible.
 Our child custody lawyers work with the other parent and their attorney to create a child custody plan that is manageable and equitable, depending on your unique desires and situation.

 Every custody situation is different.
 Whether you seek sole primary custody for safety reasons, or want to develop a child custody arrangement providing suitable relationship-building time for each parent, our Broward County, FL child custody attorneys are dedicated to providing you with outstanding support.

 Call Ft Lauderdale Divorce Attorneys at (954) 371-2993 for a Free Consultation!